-Behavioural Health Foundation (BHF) is a long-term (three to six months is recommended, but longer stays are allowed) residential treatment program providing addictions counselling and lifestyle skills to individuals and families (men, women and youth).
+Behavioural Health Foundation is a long-term (three to six months is recommended, but longer stays are allowed) residential, co-occurring disorder treatment facility providing addictions counselling and lifestyle skills to individuals and families (men, women and youth).
 The program is designed to offer graduated opportunities for equipping individuals with the vocational, intellectual and communicative skills necessary for successful reintegration into society, while remaining free from addictive behaviours.